 New Jersey's Medicaid program and Children's Health Insurance Program (CHIP) operate under a single, unified 1115 demonstration: the New Jersey FamilyCare Comprehensive Demonstration.
 This demonstration is currently in its second five-year performance period, which is slated to expire on June 30, 2022.
-Consistent with terms and conditions of the approved demonstration, New Jersey intends to submit a renewal application to CMS by the end of October 2021.
+Consistent with terms and conditions of the approved demonstration, New Jersey is submitting this renewal application to CMS.